 Another metric that organizations should consider is time-to-hire.
 Yes, you don’t control all of the factors that go into creating the timeline.
-But, measuring the length of your hiring process gives you a baseline for improvement in which you can enlist the help of others.
+Measuring the length of your hiring process gives you a baseline for improvement in which you can enlist the help of others.

 In general, you don't want to start a training and continuous improvement process without determining the desired outcomes or deliverables.
-And, sometimes, you’re just honest and decide that providing management development is about ideas and progress—not necessarily, easily numerically measurable—is charted in each manager’s performance development plan.
+Sometimes, you’re just honest and decide that providing management development is about ideas and progress—not necessarily, easily numerically measurable—is charted in each manager’s performance development plan.

 Other HR processes organizations have been known to measure include the impact of a continuous improvement process on cost savings and the improvement of work processes in the time taken or steps involved.
 In one example, a department of eight HR employees charted out the steps they took in their hiring process.
 They found that they took 248 steps to hire an employee.
 Analyzing the steps, they determined that many of them could be discarded or consolidated.

 Weeks later, they had eliminated half the steps but the process still took the same amount of time.
 They discovered that they had an empowerment problem.
 The HR director added ten days to the company time-to-hire because he required his signature at certain milestones in the process.

 The paperwork was buried on his desk for days, and the staff did not have permission to proceed without his signature.
 His priority was the executive team on which he served.
-Once he truly empowered his staff, hiring managers company-wide were thrilled with the improvement in time-to-hire.
+Once be truly empowered his staff, hiring managers company-wide were thrilled with the improvement in time-to-hire.